University certificate

 4.2.2.
 Effects of Pregnancy on MS

 4.2.3.
-Clinical Management during Gestation and Pharmacotherapy
+Clinical Management During Pregnancy and Pharmacotherapy

 4.2.4.
 Clinical Management during Labor